 The Federal Deposit Insurance Corporation requires banks and other financial institutions to implement Customer Identification Programs in an effort to prevent money laundering.
 These programs mandate that banks obtain and retain checking and savings account customer data, including contact, identification and tax information.
 FDIC regulations stipulate that banks must keep this information for five years after the account is closed.

 Under the Bank Security Act, banks must keep a detailed history of each checking and savings account for at least five years after the information is obtained.
 Banks must retain records of international transactions over $10,000, account statements, checks over $100, deposits over $100, signature cards and records needed to reconstruct transactions.
-While banks may keep this information in any form they choose -- electronic, microfilm, original or copy -- it must be easy to access if requested.
+While banks can keep this information in any form they choose – electronic, microfilm, original or copy – it must be easy to access if requested.

 Banks must keep records of funds transfers of $3,000 or more for five years after the records are obtained, according to the FDIC.
 These records must include the original or a copy of the payment order, name and address of the originator and beneficiary, date of transfer, account and banking information and any special instructions.
 Funds transfers in which the originator and beneficiary were the same person and those in which the originator and beneficiary used the same bank are exempt from this regulation.

 If your bank has ever suspected you of suspicious activity, the Suspicious Activity Report your bank filed with the Financial Crimes Enforcement Network will remain on file for five years from the date it was reported.
 The bank must also keep the original business record and any other evidence of alleged fraud for five years.